ThatCatDev/Kaimu/docs/src/content/docs/getting-started/quick-start.md

 ---
 title: Quick Start
-description: Get Pulse running in 5 minutes with Docker Compose
+description: Get Kaimu running in 5 minutes with Docker Compose
 ---

-Get Pulse running locally in just a few minutes using Docker Compose.
+Get Kaimu running locally in just a few minutes using Docker Compose.

 ## Prerequisites